Quick user guide

 U 358

 Format #3.
-A CSV file with or without the header.
-If file has no header, then the first column is considered to contain signatures.
-If header is present in file, then a column named signature (case insensitive) is used.
+A CSV file that may or may not include a header.
+If the file has no header, the first column is assumed to contain signatures.
+If a header is present, the column named signature (case insensitive) is used.
 Example of such a file with a header:

 Dating,Signature